MasterPancho/embedded-media-centre-system/README.md

-# LPC1768 Embedded Entertainment System
+# LPC1768 Embedded Media Centre System

 A bare-metal embedded multimedia system built on the **NXP LPC1768** (ARM Cortex-M3) microcontroller for the **Keil MCB1700** evaluation board.
 Developed for COE718 — Embedded Systems at Toronto Metropolitan University (Fall 2024).